-Please complete the application below to begin the qualification process for FSSD's Voluntary Pre-K program for the 2022-2023 school year.
-Once the application is completed, more information will be mailed to your home address by Friday, March 25, 2022.
+Please complete the application below to begin the qualification process for FSSD's Voluntary Pre-K program for the 2023-2024 school year.
+Once the application is completed, more information will be mailed to your home address.
 To be eligible to complete an application:

-- Live in the Franklin Special School District
+- Children must live in the Franklin Special School District

 The Tennessee Department of Education Office of Early Learning requires school districts first serve students whose family meets specific income qualifications.
 Space permitting, students may be served who have disabilities, are identified as English Learners, are in state custody, or are identified as educationally at-risk for failure due to circumstances of abuse or neglect.
 Please contact of the Office of Student Support Services at (615) 591-2802 if you have additional questions.